-The Tassajara leadership has organized a free retreat for wildland firefighters... the first of what we hope will become an annual offering.
+The Tassajara leadership has organized a free retreat for wildland firefighters... what we hope will continue as an annual offering.
 This retreat is intended to help provide refuge, rest and renewal, as well as trauma-sensitive training in mindfulness, meditation, and sensory awareness.

 This retreat has been in development since 2019, through conversations with wildland firefighters and friends of Tassajara, and through the mutual realization that this kind of offering for the wildland fire community is sorely needed.